-The city is full of vitality and buzz, with some excellent food and a host of fun and fascinating activities to keep you busy before you head off on safari.
-From the Rough Guide to Kenya, here are a just few reasons to sample some of the many things to do in Nairobi.
+Most people coming into Kenya will arrive in Nairobi, but head straight for the country’s vast national parks and beautiful coastline.
+Stay a little longer in the capital, and you’ll get to know the real Kenya.
+The city is full of vitality and buzz, with excellent food and a host of fun and fascinating activities to keep you busy before you head off on a safari.
+Here is our pick of the best of the many things to do in Nairobi.

 Around 250,000 people are thought to live in Kibera (no one really knows exactly how many there are), most of whom sleep in make-shift shacks.
-The area isn’t without its problems – there’s a high HIV infection rate and no proper drainage for waste and sewage – but it’s still thriving with small businesses, from wedding dress shops to bakeries and butchers.
+The area isn’t without its problems – there’s a high HIV infection rate and no proper drainage for waste and sewage.
+However, it’s still thriving with small businesses, from wedding dress shops to bakeries and butchers.

 Visit the human origins exhibit to see the near-complete “Turkana Boy” – a 1.6-million-year-old skeleton found near Lake Turkana in the north.

-If you’re after Maasai crafts (whether traditional beaded jewellery or items made up for the tourist industry), or carvings and crafts in general, the city’s various Maasai markets are excellent – though they are no longer the cheap, hot tip they once were.
+If you’re after Maasai crafts (whether traditional beaded jewellery or items made up for the tourist industry), the city’s various Maasai markets are excellent – though they are no longer the cheap, hot tip they once were.

 Alternatively, head to Gikomba, the largest general market in Nairobi.
 It’s a spot that few tourists ever see, a labyrinth of muddy alleyways, courtyards and open sewers.
 It’s also a place to experience an exhilarating slice of Nairobi life, and just about anything can be found on sale, from school uniforms to industrial-size ovens.